 Actually, only Nashville of these three is booming, and today, its luster has been tarnished as it balances on the verge of bankruptcy because it kept its tax rate too low and acquired too much debt.
 As for the other two cities, they are hardly doing significantly better than Memphis, particularly Louisville.

 It’s just another example of the mythic thinking that surrounds consolidation.
 After all, if those cities are doing so much better, it’s worth remembering that only Louisville has consolidated in the past 20 years at 17 years.
 Nashville consolidated 57 years ago and Jacksonville 52 years ago.
+Government consolidation was a big idea in the 1960s but interest in it has flagged since then.

 As for other consolidated city-county governments, Denver merged 113 years ago, Indianapolis 51 years ago,